-Time Related Coverage: All gate-to-gate manufacturing data was sourced from J+J Flooring Group's most recently completed fiscal year.
+Time Related Coverage: All gate-to-gate manufacturing data was sourced from J+J Flooring Group's records for 2012.
 The time coverage of background data is adopted from the specific datasets utilized in the model.
 Priority was given to the most up-to-date dataset available at the time the model was created.
 No background data is more than 10 years old.